South Korea launches its first spy satellite after rival North Korea does the same

 South Korea’s Defense Ministry described the launch as successful, saying the satellite had a communication with an overseas ground station.

 After two launch failures earlier this year, North Korea said it successfully placed its Malligyong-1 spy satellite into orbit last week.
-North Korea has since said its satellite had transmitted imagery with space views of key sites in the U.S. and South Korea, including the White House and the Pentagon.
-But it hasn’t yet released any of those satellite photos.

-U.S. and South Korean officials confirmed the North Korean satellite entered orbit, but many outside experts question whether it can send militarily useful high-resolution imagery.
+South Korea confirmed that the satellite entered orbit, but officials said they need more time to verify whether it is working properly.

+North Korea said Tuesday that leader Kim Jong Un reviewed imagery taken by the Malligyong-1 satellite of the White House and the Pentagon in Washington, and U.S. aircraft carriers at a navy base and a shipyard in Virginia.
+North Korea earlier said the satellite also transmitted photos of U.S. military facilities in Guam and Hawaii and key sites in South Korea.

+North Korea hasn’t yet released those photos.
+Outside experts remain skeptical about whether its satellite can send high-resolution imagery and perform proper military reconnaissance.

 The North Korean satellite launch sparked immediate, strong condemnations from the U.S., South Korea and others.
 Multiple United Nations Security Council resolutions ban any satellite launches by North Korea, viewing them as covers for testing its long-range missile technology.